Mechina: Religious

-Secular pre-army mechina
+Secular

 A secular mechina focuses on preparing high school graduates for citizenship as well as IDF service.
-The program of studies covers leadership, principles, and practice of democracy, volunteer service to the community, ideological and individual identity, Zionism, Jewish history and heritage, philosophy, and more.
-While "secular" in matters of religious observance, the program of study includes Judaism with a focus on ethics and tradition.
+The program of studies covers leadership, principles and practice of democracy, volunteer service to the community, ideological and individual identity, Zionism, Jewish history and heritage, philosophy, and more.
+While "secular" in matters of religious observance, the program of study includes Judaism, with a focus on ethics and tradition.

-The first secular mechina was Nahshon, founded in 1997 in Nili in the West Bank.
+The first secular mechina was Nahshon, founded in 1997 in Nili, in the West Bank.